ppy/osu-wiki/wiki/History_of_osu!/2022/en.md

 osu!weekly was a newsletter for providing informative articles about all kinds of events in the community.[^osu-weekly] A team of voluntary contributors worked together to publish the [osu!monthly](https://osu.ppy.sh/home/news/2022-08-01-osumonthly-1), rekindling osu!weekly after 5 years in a monthly format, while also becoming the namesake of the first and second editions of [osu!monthly](/wiki/Community/osu!monthly) last published 4 years prior on the osu! forums.
 These showcased development updates from osu!(lazer), community events, scores by top players among other things, as well as offering a community quiz, awarding the quickest user to answer with osu!supporter.[^monthly-quiz]

 From 8 July to 10 July, 16 players were invited to compete in [The Roundtable](https://osu.ppy.sh/home/news/2022-07-08-the-roundtable).
 Organised and hosted by BTMC in Los Angeles, the event was commented on by various content creators.
-The winner of this tournament was [Utami](https://osu.ppy.sh/users/7512553), with [mrekk](https://osu.ppy.sh/users/7562902) taking the second place.[^roundtable-winners]
+The winner of this tournament was ::Utami::{ user-id=7512553 }, with [mrekk](https://osu.ppy.sh/users/7562902) taking the second place.[^roundtable-winners]

 The Single Tap mod was implemented for the osu! game mode in osu!(lazer), challenging players to tap with just one key.[^single-tap]